Wine Maker's Biography

 In high school, as he began spending more time assisting in the winery, Alec discovered that a degree in Wine and Viticulture was what he was looking for.
-Although he applied to multiple schools, Cal Poly SLO was the obvious choice since the rest of his family received degrees there.
+Alec Considered other schools however, Cal Poly SLO became the obvious choice.

 Alec entered the Wine and Viticulture program at Cal Poly in the fall of 2010 and, over the next 5 years, was immersed in learning the three aspects of the wine industry: Viticulture, Enology, and Wine Business.
-As, part of the “learn by doing” philosophy of Cal Poly the students are required to work in their respective industries prior to graduation.
+As a part of the “learn by doing” philosophy of Cal Poly, the students are required to work in their respective industries prior to graduation.

-Alec’s first internship in the wine industry was harvest with J Lohr during the fall of 2013 where he worked the main reds crush pit.
+Alec’s first internship in the wine industry was harvest 2013 with J Lohr, where he worked the main red's crush pit.
 The days were long and grueling, but Alec loved the learning and hands-on experience.

-He chose to stay at Cal Poly for an extra year, and during the fifth year he was honored to be selected to be one of two Cal Poly Student winemakers for the 2014 vintage.
+He chose to stay at Cal Poly for an extra year, and during the fifth year he was honored when selected to be one of two Cal Poly Student Winemakers for the 2014 vintage.
 The program consisted of a harvest internship with Orcutt Road Cellars while simultaneously making the Cal Poly wine there.
-Mentored by the Orcutt Road Cellars winemakers and Cal Poly professors, Alec, and the other student winemaker, guided the Cal Poly wine through each step of the process, from harvest to sales, over the entire year.
+Mentored by the Orcutt Road Cellar's winemakers and Cal Poly professors, Alec, and the other student winemaker, guided the Cal Poly wine through each step of the process, from harvest to sales, over the entire year.

 In 2015 Alec earned a bachelor’s degree in Wine and Viticulture with a concentration in Enology and a minor degree in Plant Protection.
 After graduation Alec worked a part time Harvest Position at Niner Wine Estates in Paso Robles for the 2015 wine harvest.
 Each harvest continued to deliver further experience and mentorship under industry professionals.
-After harvest at Niner he worked at Sextant Winery in the tasting room where he gained valuable experience in sales and customer relations.
+Subsequently, he worked at Sextant Winery in the tasting room where he gained valuable experience in sales and customer relations.